cssobral2013/Montero-2/README.md

 # Montero 2
-Is developed from Reddit Sans
+Is developed from and inspired by Reddit Sans and Raleway.

 # Main changes include:
 - Flattened non-tailed alternates on 'a', 'd', and 'u'